skypilot-org/skypilot/CONTRIBUTING.md

 * Documentation
 * Tutorials, blog posts and talks on SkyPilot

-Please read through this document before contributing so that there is all the necessary information needed for us to effectively respond to your contribution.

 ## Contributing Code

-We use Github to track issues and features.
+We use GitHub to track issues and features.
 For new contributors, we recommend looking at issues labeled ["good first issue"](https://github.com/sky-proj/sky/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+).

 ### Installing SkyPilot for development
 ```bash